quantu-app/expo-quant-u/courses-src/mathematics/mental_math/README.md

 ## Outline

-### Chapter 1 - General Calculation Methods
+### Chapter 1 - Fundamental Methods

 #### Unit 1 - Simplifying Expressions

-1. Shaving off numbers to simplify addition.

-1. How to simplify addition problems
-1. How to simplify multiplication problems
 1. Left to Right mental computation
+2. Shaving off numbers to simplify addition.
+3. Breaking a number into parts.
+3. How to simplify addition problems
+4. How to simplify multiplication problems
+5. Adding numbers by 10 groups

+#### Challenges:

+1. Adding: 2 digit numbers 2 pairs, 3 pairs, 4 pairs
+2.

-#### Unit 2 - Working with Components of Numbers
+#### Unit 2 - Approximating and rounding off

 1. Breaking up numbers into easier parts
 2. Concentrating and Remember Results of Operations (not parts)
 3. Rounding to nearest Units

-#### Unit 3 - Checking Answers to Computations
+#### Unit 3 - Checking Results

 1. Casting out Nines
 2. Using Parity to Check Addition